 Talking to your parents about the end of their lives can be scary.
 No matter how old we are, they’re still our parents.

 The best way to have an important discussion like this one is, as with so many tasks in life, to be prepared.
 Here, tips for not only the logistics of having it, but also what to say when the time actually comes:

-While everyone loves surprises, not everyone would appreciate getting this topic sprung on them.
-In other words, inviting the folks over for Sunday dinner and then laying out an outline for their death as an unexpected appetizer may not be a great way to get communication started.
+It might seem obvious, but it’s worth saying: While everyone loves surprises, not everyone would appreciate having this conversation without warning.
+In other words, don’t invite the folks over for Sunday dinner and then spring this on them.
 Instead, let your parents know ahead of time that you would like to talk to them about this particular topic.

 Need some help with the introduction?
 Try this (you can even email or text if that is easier):

 “Hey Mom and Dad, a friend of mine just learned her mom has terminal cancer and not long to live.
 It really shook me up and made me appreciate that you guys are healthy and we still have a long time with you.
 My friend is at her wit’s end, trying to balance the emotional aspect of this along with figuring out what her mother would want.
 Watching her struggle with this, I think it would be a good idea if we had a family meeting sometime soon to talk through these kinds of things.
 Love, [YOUR NAME (OR AFFECTIONATE FAMILY NICKNAME) HERE].”